How I Created a Scalable, Cross-Platform Tile System for a Better Shopping Experience

 #2

-Deals split into 3 categories: product, sale and clearance
+Deals categorized into three types: product, sale and clearance

 #3